 According to a new study by the University of Rochester, there is a growing number of nurse practitioners providing care in low-income, rural areas.
-In the past 6 years, the number of nurse practitioners who provide primary care doubled to 123,000 nationwide.
+In the past 6 years, the number of nurse practitioners providing primary care doubled to 123,000 nationwide.

 The impending physician shortage in the United States opens the door for international medical graduates (IMGs).
 Without enough physicians in the country, the United States must rely on foreign medical graduates to help care for a growing population.
 This need is especially prevalent in rural and low-income areas across the United States.

 Completing a clinical rotation with AMOpportunities is a great first step introduction to the United States healthcare system.
-With various specialties in different locations across the country, AMOpportunities provides 4-week long rotations that help international and foreign medical graduates experience hospital life in the United States.
+With various specialties in different locations across the country, AMOpportunities provides 4-week long rotations.
+These experiences help international and foreign medical graduates experience hospital life in the United States.

 Check out some of our rotations in nursing to start your AMOpportunities journey!